A Biographical Sketch of Luis Quintanilla (1893-1978)

 - The website the Art and World of Luis Quintanilla contains an enormous amount of material pertaining to the aritst and is highly recommened as a supplement to this catalogue raisonné of Quintanilla's prints.

-- American Printmaker On-line Catalogue Raisonné Project (APOCRP) pages which include material pertaining to the entire site instead of to a particular artist, such as the Glossary of Terms, Contact Information, etc.
+- American Printmaker On-line Catalogue Raisonné Project (FQOCRP) pages which include material pertaining to the entire site instead of to a particular artist, such as the Glossary of Terms, Contact Information, etc.

 The primary repository for information on any given print included in the catalogue raisonné is the full entry page for that print.
 Each full entry page contains (or will contain) all of the following elements of information for the print: catalogue number, title, date, medium, edition, dimensions, printer, typical pencil annotations, public collections holding the print, and topic galleries including the print.